Skip to Main Content

 This page is for faculty and staff at Seneca Polytechnic who support pathways students.
 A pathways student can include students completing a bridge program, transferring into Seneca from another school, students making a change in program etc.

 Research findings identified the unique academic skills needed of Seneca pathways students.
 Highlighted content is from Seneca Libraries, Seneca Learning Centre and the Learning Portal are available through the libraries and learning centre websites.
-They are also conveniently located on the refreshed Academic Resources page available in all Learn@Seneca (Blackboard) courses.
+They are also conveniently located on the refreshed Academic Skills page available in all Learn@Seneca (Blackboard) courses.
 This page is accessed upwards of 2000 times a day by students and has great reach for all students.

 Background